 - High strength structural bolting assemblies for preloading – BS EN 14399-1

-- A full list of harmonised standards can be found on the European Commission, Enterprise and Industry, Nando website.
+- A full list of harmonised standards can be found on the EU’s Nando website.

 The harmonised standard covering fabricated structural steelwork is BS EN 1090: Execution of steel structures and aluminium structures.